wlsf82/protractor-components-and-page-objects/README.md

 module.exports = Contact;
 ```

-Note that it starts requiring the `FormComponent` and the class itself has only a `relativeUrl` and a `form` attributes, the first with a string and the second as an instance of the `FormComponent`.
+Note that it starts requiring the `FormComponent` and the class itself has only a `relativeUrl` and a `form` attributes in the `constructor`, the first with a string and the second as an instance of the `FormComponent`.

 ### Form component definition